iuryr/iuryr/README.md

 My name is Iury Santos and I am a University of Brasilia (UnB) trained economist.
 During 2012 and 2013 I was enrolled in a Masters Degree program in Statistics in University of São Paulo (I did not finish it, though).
 I worked for nine years at Brazil's Securities and Exchange Commission doing supervisory and research work around financial market participants (investment funds, brokers & dealers, exchanges).
 I left that job around February 2023 to pursue a software engineering education in École 42 São Paulo unity (aka 42SP).

 Currently my main interests are:
-- Unix
+- Linux
 - Low level programming
 - Databases - mosty PostgreSQL and SQLite - (and how they use Data Structures to store, retrieve and process large amounts of data)
 - Econometrics & Statistics (mainly time series methods)

-I code mainly in C and R, but have some exposure to SQL, Python and Lua as well.
+I code mainly in C, C++ and R, but have some exposure to SQL, Python, JavaScript, TypeScript and Lua as well.